sighupio/add-on-registry/README.md

 ### Examples

-To see examples on how to customize Kubernetes Fury Registry, please view the [examples](examples) directory.
+To see examples on how to customize Registry Add-On Module, please view the [examples](examples) directory.

 <!-- Links -->
 [harbor-site]: https://goharbor.io/